MScholtes/SysAdminsFriends/README.md

 * Start-Webserver is a Powershell web server without IIS
 * ConvertTo-Batch converts short Powershell scripts to cmd batches (that ignore the execution policy)
 * Split-File and Join-File split and join binary files fast
+* Export-FileSegment and Import-FileSegment extract and insert binary data
 * Replace-InFile replaces text in files with preserving the encoding
 * Compress-LogDirectory archives log files in a given path or all iis log directories
 * Invoke-AdminExplorer starts an administrative Explorer window